PeteMillians/Senior-Design/docs/ControlAlgorithmDesign.md

         - sensorReadings (floats): Current sensor readings

 ## Private Methods
+- ***void _UpdateState(motor currMotor, float sensorReading)***
+  - Function:
+    - Updates the state of a motor and sets its values accordingle
+  - Arguments:
+    - currMotor (motor): motor struct of the current motor being iterated
+    - sensorReading (float): current-sensor reading of this specific motor

 - ***int _getStallIndex(float sensorReadings[], bool overdrawn[], float currentThreshold)***
   - Function:
     - Iterate through sensors and motors to find which one is stalled